 LIFE is an interfaith justice ministry seeking long-term solutions to systemic injustices that began in Lee County, and have grown to encompass the State of Florida.
 Each year, LIFE engages in a series of processes to

 Our national Association encourages us to stay engaged with congregation-based community organizing.
 We are fortunate to receive funding from the Unitarian Universalist Funding Program in recognition of our commitment to interfaith justice organizing.
-Our congregation pays dues to LIFE each year, and our Minister, Rev. Allison Farnum, is on the Board of Directors.
+Our congregation pays dues to LIFE each year.
 Through our involvement in LIFE, we are addressing injustice, building up the work of our congregation as well as interfaith community across theological, class, racial and ethnic dividing lines.

 The Alliance for Fair Food is a network of students, activists, and people of faith who work in partnership with the Coalition of Immokalee Workers (CIW) to improve sub-poverty wages, end modern-day slavery and human rights abuses in the fields.
 AFF brings the spiritual resources of diverse faith traditions and the moral weight of faith-based voices in society to our work in collaboration with farmworkers for justice in the fields.
 The members and Minister of UUCFM have supported the CIW by sponsoring the Farmworkers Caravan, participating in a hunger strike, and protesting in front of Publix for a “penny a pound” more for the tomato pickers.

 In 2008, the Unitarian Universalist Congregation of Fort Myers, along with eight founding churches, founded this much needed community service.
 The pantry operates much like a grocery store, where recipients are able to choose the grocery items they need -- however recipients can only come every other week.
 The Pantry is located behind the Cypress Lake Presbyterian Church on Cypress Lakes Drive, and is open on Mondays.